open-source-labs/SeeQR/README.md

 To get started on contributing to this project:

-1. Download and Install [Postgres App](https://postgresapp.com/) and Start it before opening up SeeQR.
+1. Download and install [Postgres App](https://postgresapp.com/) and start it before opening up SeeQR.
 2. Fork or clone this repository
 3. Npm install
    1. Run `npm install` for application-specific dependencies.